oracle-livelabs/pts/langchain-rag-23ai/prepare-env/prep-env.md

 ## Task 1: Retrieve the Compartment OCID

-1. On LiveLabs before launching remote desktop, you should have copied the Compartment OCID and save it.
+1. On LiveLabs before launching remote desktop, you should have copied the Compartment OCID and saved it.

  ![LiveLabs launch lab](images/lllaunchlab.png)